It’s no secret that retail is a crowded and competitive industry.

-Without data, these important decisions are made off of assumptions and guesses.
+Without data, these important decisions are made off on assumptions and guesses.

-Intercept surveys, or intercept interviews, are a very popular market research option, especially within the retail industry.
+Intercept surveys, or intercept interviews, are a very popular retail market research option.

 During a traditional retail intercept survey, an interviewer approaches customers leaving a store and generally asks them about their experience.